Robust certification of non-projective measurements: theory and experiment: Outlook and Conclusion

 Apart from providing essential tools for certifying non-projectivity of measurements in experiments, our work uncovered fundamental related questions.
 For instance, we conjecture that our hierarchy converges to the true value of critical visibility after a finite number of steps.
 Proving this conjecture could shed light not only on the geometry of the set of simulable POVMs itself, but also on its relation to the occurring subspace of mutually orthogonal marginals.
 Another immediate question concerns the implications of measurement dimensionality.
 Motivated by our upper bounds on the critical visibility and previous findings that even a two-dimensional ancilla leads to a dimension-independent lower bound on the success probability, it seems that further analyzing the geometry of this landscape might reveal intricate features of quantum theory in general.

-\acknowledgments This research was funded by the European Union under the Horizon Europe Programme—Grant Agreement 101080086—NeQST and by the European Research Council (ERC, QUDITS, 101039522).
+\acknowledgments We thank an anonymous referee for pointing us to results in the PhD thesis of Matthew Pusey that allowed us to prove completeness of the hierarchy.
+This research was funded by the European Union under the Horizon Europe Programme—Grant Agreement 101080086—NeQST and by the European Research Council (ERC, QUDITS, 101039522).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 We also acknowledge support by the Austrian Science Fund (FWF) through the EU-QUANTERA project TNiSQ (N-6001), by the Austrian Federal Ministry of Education, Science and Research via the Austrian Research Promotion Agency (FFG) through the projects FO999914030 (MUSIQ) and FO999921407 (HDcode) funded by the European Union-NextGenerationEU, and by the IQI GmbH, A.T.~is supported by the Swedish Research Council under Contract No. 2023-03498 and the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT).
 S.K.~acknowledges support from the Swiss National Science Foundation Grant No. P500PT-222265.
 R.B., H.K.~and D.B.~acknowledge support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769.
 N.W.~acknowledges support by EIN Quantum NRW.

 \onecolumngrid